gosling-lang/gosling-docs/docs/composition.md

   "views": [
     {
-      // a single view can contain multiple tracks "alignment": "stack", // alignment property specifies how several tracks are aligned "tracks": [
+      // a single view can contain multiple tracks "layout": "circular", // specify the layout of a view "alignment": "stack", // alignment property specifies how several tracks are aligned "tracks": [
         {/** track 1 **/},